 With 52% saying "No" and 48% answering "Yes," the response to this question was a split in the engagement of new or non-traditional entrants in the learning market over the past year and a half.
-This was not surprising and understandable, especially during the pandemic when little was happening in the executive education space.
-However, several interviewees provided good examples of what they had and were doing to stay active with the changes occurring in the learning market.
+This was not surprising and understandable, especially during the pandemic, when very little was happening in the executive education space.
+However, a number of Interviewees provided very good examples of what they had and were doing to stay active with the changes occurring in the learning market.
 Most of these activities were based on many forms of virtual learning, as might be expected.

 "Yes, sources that had better online learning offerings were who we worked more closely with to develop a better relationship.
-Surprisingly for us, some providers (universities) had good elearning solutions that could be used directly."
+Surprisingly for us, some providers (universities) had very good e-learning solutions that could be used directly."